-As Remgro (excluding its subsidiaries RCL Foods, Distell, Siqalo Foods and Wispeco) is not an operating company, it has a small procurement function and its procurement profile is characterised by a high professional service component as opposed to materials purchased.
-Although the procurement function is small, Remgro strives to make use of BBBEE accredited vendors (level 3 and lower) as far as possible.
+As Remgro (excluding its subsidiaries Distell, RCL Foods, Siqalo Foods and Wispeco) is not an operating company, it has a small procurement function and its procurement profile is characterised by a high professional service component as opposed to materials purchased.
+Although the procurement function is small, Remgro strives to make use of BBBEE accredited vendors (level 3 and better) as far as possible.

-In order to manage its impact on the environment, Remgro has implemented the SHE Management Policy, which is reviewed annually, and which applies to Remgro Management Services Limited (RMS).
+In order to manage its impact on the environment, Remgro has implemented the Safety, Health and Environment (SHE) Management Policy, which is reviewed annually, and which applies to Remgro Management Services Limited (RMS).
 The Board is ultimately responsible for the implementation of the SHE Management Policy, but delegates its responsibilities to the Risk, Opportunities, Technology and Information Governance Operational Subcommittee (ROTIG) (which is a subcommittee of the Audit and Risk Committee) and the Social and Ethics Committee, which committees are responsible to review and recommend the approval of environmental procedures implemented and maintained by RMS.
-With regard to RCL Foods, Siqalo Foods, Wispeco and Distell, it is the responsibility of Remgro’s representatives on the boards of these companies to obtain assurance regarding the effectiveness and efficiency of their respective environmental and social management processes.
+With regard to Distell, RCL Foods, Siqalo Foods and Wispeco, it is the responsibility of Remgro’s representatives on the boards of these companies toobtain assurance regarding the effectiveness and efficiency of their respective environmental and social management processes.
 During the year under review, Remgro established an Operational ESG Committee which reports to the Strategic ESG Committee.

 The Board also focuses on legal and regulatory compliance as it advocates adherence to sound governance principles by all entities Remgro is invested in, by using its significant influence to ensure that all Remgro’s listed subsidiaries and associates endorse and apply the principles contained in King IV.
 The Board annually reviews the application status of King IV’s principles.